DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Property | Description
 ------ | -----
 `node`  | The current DOM node.
-`idx` | Index of the current node among other nodes returned by the left-hand selector.
+`idx` | Index of the current node among other nodes returned by the preceding selector.
-`originNode` | Node returned by the left-hand selector.
+`originNode` | Node returned by the preceding selector.

 **Example**